learn-co-students/SENG-LIVE-101121/phase-2/01-intro-to-react/Activity.md

     Add an `h1`tag for a cake name and a `p` tag for the cake price.
 Put in default data for now.
     </li>
     <li>
-    Export the CakeCard from its file with export default and import it into App.js
+    Export the CakeCard from its file with export default and import it into App.js.
+Render the CakeCard component 3 times.
     </li>
   </ul>
   </li>